ShibiesTreats/SHIBIES/README.md

    Because the token supply is still high at the beginning, higher transaction fees will apply and early holders get more rewards.
    The minimum fee will always be at least 1%.

-   This is a full decentralized community token and we will burn the ownership after full distrubation.
+   This is a full decentralized community project and we will change the ownership of each contract to our voting contract in near future.
-   No sale or team tokens!

-   Our fully decentralized website **** shibiestreats.crypto ****   powered by Unstoppable Domains, IPFS, Pinata and Shiba Inus
+   No sales ever!